use-cookie-consent/use-cookie-consent-react/README.md

 - **Headless** - bring your own styles, we will provide the logic.
 - **Hook-based** - extremely intuitive for React developers.
+- **React Context support** - wrap your app in a provider and synchronse UI updates across the app.

 ## Description